nemosminer/NemosMiner/OptionalMiners/Readme.txt

    - Enable algorithms in ccminerenemy.ps1 by uncommented respective lines (x16r, x17)

 - Excavator
-         Note as Excavator is owned by "Nicehash" and has a EULA it is NOT enabled in NPlusMiner by default
+         Note as Excavator is owned by "Nicehash" and has a EULA it is NOT enabled in NemosMiner by default
    - Copy Excavator.ps1 in the ".\miners\" folder
    - Enable algorithms in Excavator.ps1 by uncommented respective lines